 So what makes soccer training the ‘right’ training?
 Well, a few years ago my wife brought me an article from one of the magazines she reads, North Texas Child.
 She said, “You’ve got to read and blog about this article; it states everything you’re always ranting about.
-Things like when a player tells you they’ve been injured or another parent asks you for recommendations on who to see professionally about concerns over their [sprains, strains, or rehabilitation].”
+Things like when a player tells you they’ve been injured.
+Recommendations on who to see professionally about concerns over their [sprains, strains, or rehabilitation].”
 To me the right training is teaching technique to the right age group.
-There’s too much time wasted at practice when there are kids standing in lines or simply not being taught what parts of the feet and ball to connect.
+There’s too much time wasted at practice when there are kids standing in lines.
+Also kids are not being taught what parts of the foot and ball to connect.

 Response to North Texas Child article

 Being the good husband I am, I read the article [linked at the bottom of this page] and I have to confess, I disagreed that I should blog about the article.
 After all, at first glance it seems to be against GFT’s promotion of soccer focus and additional training through private lessons.
 However, the more I thought about it, the more I agree with the premise of the article – but maybe not all its emphases.

 While I disagree about some things in the article, there are some things I do agree with.
 The pressures and expectations and competition put on our children is too much at such an early age.
 Yes, North Texas is one of the top competitive areas for sports in general and especially for soccer.
 This is great for my business, but as a parent myself my first concern is for the kids.

 Working on the right training in positive setting

 Much of what I am about to share our faithful blog and @GFTskills Facebook followers have already read many times, so I apologize in advance for the soapbox.
 But I’ve got to ask if you know what makes training the ‘right’ soccer training?
 Sad truth is most youth soccer players are not learning the right training.
 First touch and passing different ways is huge.
 Nothing fancy about it, but it is realistic.
 It’s what you need to be good at!